PHP-DI/PHP-DI/README.md

 * **Performances**: supports a large number of Caches
 * Lazy injection: lazy-loading of dependencies
 * Supports constructor injection, setter injection and property injection
+* Easy integration with any framework with [Injection over an existing instance](doc/inject-on-instance.md)

 ## Usage